A community minded app that’s helping people look out for their neighbours.

-The app allows carers to share the person living with dementia’s profile if they loose their way and allows for eyes and ears on the ground immediately helping to find them.
+The app allows carers to share the person living with dementia’s profile if they lose their way and allows for eyes and ears on the ground immediately helping to find them.

 Purple Alert is the first app of it’s kind in the UK and it is available for free download to iOS and Android smartphones.

 Alzheimer Scotland hope that it will be downloaded and supported widely by people in Scotland and that it will help find people living with dementia if they are lost.

 Alzheimer Scotland is the leading dementia organisation in Scotland and provides an extensive range of innovative and personalised support services for people living with dementia and their carers.

 In 2015, as part of a number of innovation projects within the development directorate, in particular Dementia Circle, we worked with people living with dementia and their carers and identified two recurring priorities - maintaining independence and staying safe and well.

 The issue of most concern was people living with dementia losing their way.
 In response to this, we began by scoping the existing services e.g. Police Scotland (and products e.g. GPS devices) that are proactive in supporting personal safety.